GHADY-MATTA/Tutoron-GPT/README.md

     "correct": "b"
   },
   ...
+]

+Rules:
-] Only output valid JSON — no markdown, no explanation, no text around the output
+- Only output valid JSON — no markdown, no explanation, no text around the output
 - Be clear, concise, and accurate
 - Use real material from the transcript — no guesswork
 - Use unique questions — avoid repetition